 - A voucher with a barcode is generated, which can be printed or saved on their mobile device

 - The customer then visits one of the 20,000+ Oxxo stores, presents the barcode to a cashier, and pays in cash

 - Payment confirmation typically takes one business day, but real-time confirmation is available if OXXO Pay, another variation of this payment method, is available on the eCommerce store

 The unbanked population rate in Mexico remains high, with only 37% of Mexicans having a bank account.
 Consequently, approximately 80% of Mexican consumers still rely on cash payments.

-If you plan to expand your business in Mexico or enhance your customer base in the country, offering the most relevant local payment methods is essential.
-With dLocal’s assistance, you can seamlessly navigate the Mexican payment landscape and include OXXO payments, enabling you to operate like a local and seize promising business opportunities in Mexico.
+If you plan to expand your business in Mexico or enhance your customer base in the country, offering the most relevant alternative payment methods is essential.
+With dLocal's assistance, you can seamlessly navigate the Mexican payment landscape and include Oxxo payments, enabling you to operate like a local and seize promising business opportunities in Mexico.

 We help global companies such as Amazon, Spotify, and Microsoft find new opportunities in high-growth markets.
 Let's think outside the box for tailor-made payment solutions for your business.
 Fill out this form, and we'll get back to you as soon as possible.Contact us